N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Introduction

-However, more generally even much lower PN orders than those in the present precision frontier do require to take into account finite-size effects related with such unknown UV coefficients, due to the rotation of these compact objects.
-The leading finite-size effects starting from the 2PN order cite{Barker:1975ae} are due to spin-induced multipolar deformations, which have been uniquely captured to all orders in spin in the EFT of spinning gravitating objects \cite{Levi:2015msa}.
-Indeed the latter EFT formulation has enabled unique access to higher-in-spin sectors, and thus the completion of the current state of the art at the 4PN order in the sectors with spin \cite{Levi:2011eq,Levi:2014gsa,Levi:2015uxa,Levi:2015ixa,Levi:2016ofk}.
-At the present 5PN order however, another type of finite-size effects come into play due to tidal response of the objects to the gravitational field.
-The related unknown UV coefficients in the point-mass sector, referred to as ``Love numbers'' in traditional GR have been studied for decades, see e.g.~\cite{Hinderer:2007mb,Damour:2009vw,Binnington:2009bb,Kol:2011vg}, with a recent booming activity considering also real rotating compact objects \cite{LeTiec:2020spy,LeTiec:2020bos,Chia:2020yla,Charalambous:2021mea,Charalambous:2021kcz, Castro:2021wyc,Charalambous:2022rre,Ivanov:2022hlo}.
-Interestingly almost all studies to date indicate that such ``Love numbers'' vanish for BHs in 4-dimensional GR.
+However more generally, namely beyond the spin-orbit sector which requires only the minimal coupling to gravity, much lower PN orders than the present precision frontier necessitate to take into account finite-size effects related with such unknown UV coefficients, due to the rotation of the individual compact objects.
+The leading finite-size effects, starting from the $2$PN order \cite{Barker:1975ae}, are due to spin-induced multipolar deformations, which have been uniquely formulated within the EFT of spinning gravitating objects to all orders in spin \cite{Levi:2014gsa,Levi:2015msa}.
+Indeed the EFT presented in \cite{Levi:2015msa}, has granted unique access to higher-spin sectors, and thus the completion of the current state of the art at the $4$PN order in sectors with spins \cite{Levi:2011eq,Levi:2014gsa,Levi:2015uxa,Levi:2015ixa,Levi:2016ofk}.
+At the present $5$PN order however, another type of finite-size effects comes into play due to the tidal response to the gravitational field.
+The most simple unknown UV coefficients of this type arise in the point-mass sector, and are referred to as ``Love numbers'' in traditional GR.
+These have been studied for decades, see e.g.~\cite{Hinderer:2007mb,Damour:2009vw,Binnington:2009bb,Kol:2011vg}, with a recent booming activity, that notably considers also the real case of rotating compact objects, e.g.~\cite{LeTiec:2020spy,LeTiec:2020bos,Chia:2020yla,Charalambous:2021mea,Charalambous:2021kcz, Castro:2021wyc}.
+Interestingly almost all studies to date indicate that such simple ``Love numbers'' vanish for BHs in $4$-dimensional GR.
+On the other hand, the UV coefficients of tidal effects can be significantly large for NSs, and thus these effects are very important for GW astronomy \cite{Blanchet:2000ub}.